markpippins/atomic/README.md

 ### Security Architecture

-The platform implements token-based authentication across services with a focus on broker-driven communication:
+The platform implements token-based authentication across services with a focus on broker-driven communication and shared state management:

 #### Authentication Flow

 1. **login-service**: Authenticates users against user-access-service through the broker service and generates UUID tokens
+2. **Token Storage**: Validated token-user mappings stored in Redis for shared state across service instances
-2. **Token Validation**: Other services (like file-service, note-service) validate tokens with login-service via broker communication
+3. **Token Validation**: Other services (like file-service, note-service) validate tokens with login-service via broker communication
-3. **Access Control**: Token validation ensures users can only access their own resources
+4. **Access Control**: Token validation ensures users can only access their own resources
-4. **Service Decoupling**: All inter-service communication now occurs through the broker service to improve modularity and maintainability
+5. **Service Decoupling**: All inter-service communication now occurs through the broker service to improve modularity and maintainability

 #### Current Token-Based Integrations